MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 - Minnesota Twins at Los Angeles Dodgers (GameTracker)

-- New York Mets at San Diego Padres (GameTracker)
+- New York Mets 6, San Diego Padres 5 (box score)

 -